Ran-code000/Ran-code000/README.md

 # 👋 Hi, I’m @Nicole
 Welcome to my GitHub profile!
+You can call me Nikki.
 I’m thrilled to share my coding journey and projects with you.

 ## 👀 Interests
 I’m passionate about coding, and exploring cutting-edge technologies.
 I enjoy solving complex problems and building creative solutions.
 Beyond tech, I love playing video games, hitting the badminton , and strumming the guzheng.